2017: Sharing the Word

 As a pastor of St. Paul’s United Methodist Church in Helena—and the spouse of a play therapist who works with young children—Amundson was already familiar with the effects of trauma.
 “When I address people [and think], ‘Wow, that was a stronger reaction than I was expecting in that situation,’” he says, further discussion often reveals an early trauma underlying the person’s current response.
 He saw how congregants carried their past hurts into church, how adversity shaped their relationships and reactions.

-In 2014, Amundson became part of Challenge Helena, a group that used TED-style talks to engage people in thinking about poverty; one of those talks, featuring Todd Garrison, executive director of ChildWise Institute, was about ACEs.
+In 2014, Amundson became part of Challenge Helena, a group that used TED-style talks to engage people in thinking about poverty; one of those talks, featuring Todd Garrison, former executive director of ChildWise Institute, was about ACEs.
 More than 60 people showed up, and another 148 have viewed the YouTube video.

 “We packed the venue,” Amundson says.
 “I had some incredible conversations with people who came up and said they had a high number of ACEs in their lives and this explained so much for them.”